NethermindEth/cairo-vm-go/README.md

 ### Run The VM

-To run the VM you need first to have a compiled Cairo file using the Cairo compiler at [cairo-lang](https://github.com/starkware-libs/cairo-lang).
+To run the VM you need to have a compiled Cairo file using the Cairo compiler at [cairo-lang](https://github.com/starkware-libs/cairo-lang).

+First of all, make sure you have Python 3 installed, with version 3.9.11.
+Indeed, many Python versions are not compatible with the latest version of the cairo-lang repository.
+You can find the link to download Python 3.9.11 [here](https://www.python.org/downloads/release/python-3911/).

-Install it with the following command:
+Then, install cairo-lang package latest version with the following command:

 ```bash
 pip install cairo-lang==0.13.1